salemove/developer/_includes/visitor_api.md

     POST /visitor

 Updates the information of the current visitor on the site.
-You can send custom attributes attributes as key-value pairs to the visitor.
+You can send custom attributes as key-value pairs to the visitor.
 The server treats all keys and values as strings and also returns them as strings.
 You cannot use nested key-value pairs.

-The ```note_update_method``` parameter takes either ```replace``` which replaces existing notes or ```append``` which adds note to the existing notes.
-If this field is left out, it defaults to ```replace```.
+The ```note_update_method``` parameter takes either value ```replace``` which replaces existing notes or value ```append``` which adds note to the existing notes.
+If this field is left out, the default ```replace``` value is omitted.

 + Request body